gorold/gorold.github.io/_pages/about.md

 news
 ======
+* 11 Aug 2022 - I was awarded the SMU Presidential Doctoral Fellowship!
 * 21 Jan 2022 - My first, first author paper on Contrastive Learning for Time-series Forecasting has been accepted to ICLR 2022!
 * 17 Aug 2020 - First day of PhD journey at SFRA and SMU!